tkl-labs/chat/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEAT]: Insert title here"
+title: '[FEAT]: Insert title here'
 labels: enhancement, help wanted
 assignees: KoushicSumathiKumar, LewisRye, TaiseiYokoshima
 ---

 **Is your feature request related to a problem?
 Please describe.**